 COMMUNITY PHARMACY

-Frequently Asked Questions – COVID19
+Frequently Asked Questions – COVID-19

 Please be aware this information is correct at the time of issue.
 We will strive to keep this up to date; however, given the rapidly evolving situation it would be important to remain alert to emerging as well as changing information.
 The document is to support professional decision making and should not be substituted for your own professional judgement.